 Meet EIT Health's unique community of Partners, award-winning innovators and international experts.

-EIT Health's annual Summit 'Where Collective Ideas Transform the Future of Healthcare', will be held at the Palais Brongniart in the heart of the French capital, thanks to the generous support of the City of Paris and the kind hosting of our Co-Location Centre in France.
+Registration is open here for the EIT Health annual Summit, which has the theme of "Defining Unmet Need, How Much Does it Matter?" and will be held at the Palais Brongniart in the heart of the French capital, thanks to the generous support of the City of Paris and the kind hosting of our Co-Location Centre in France.

 More than 700 multi-disciplinary stakeholders, representing the entire healthcare innovation landscape, are expected to come together for two days, to hear from and interact with experts and opinion leaders, decision makers and cutting-edge innovators on the topics most relevant in healthcare today.